Burmese Python Care

 Humidity:

 I have an inexpensive vaporizer blowing in steam 8 hours a night, every night.
 The humidity is good for boids but tuff to clean.
 It makes a great place for mold and bacteria to grow.
 Daily cleaning is a must.
 If you do not like that idea don't get the pet.
 Another way not so troublesome but better than nothing is to get a plastic shoe or sweater box at K-mart or such and fill the bottom with vermiculite.
 (Find it in the gardening section.)
 Add enough water so that when you squeeze a handful it clumps up and breaks apart if you poke it with one finger.
 You'll get the idea when you try it.
 Then cut a hole in the lid big enough for your snake to climb through and he will hopefully go in there for his humidity.
 Not to efficient for big snakes but sufficient for the little guys like ball pythons and especially rainbow boas.
 It also acts as a great shelter for the smaller snakes too.
-One last thing burmese python almost done sheddinghere, pick up a hygrometer to keep track of the humidity.
+One last thing here, pick up a hygrometer to keep track of the humidity.
 I have the digital thermometer/hygrometer combos but you can pick up inexpensive ones at Walmart or Radio Shack.

 Shedding: